Instant Pot Indian Vegetable Lasagna is coming your way in three, two…. ONE.

 This is obviously not a traditional recipe but it IS the kind of thing that Indian parents make at home.
-I know my mom would make fusion recipes like this when I was a kid and now I do the same for my kiddo.
-It’s a great way to hide veggies.
+While I don’t think my mom made lasagna per say, I know she’d come up with all sorts of fusion recipes when I was a kid and now I do the same for my kiddo.
+This lasagna is a great way to hide veggies.
 You know, in mounds of delicious noodles and cheese.

 These are the veggies I used but you can use whatever you like: zucchini, red bell pepper, corn, peas, carrots:

 I realize that lasagna may seem like a complicated thing to make – especially if you’ve never made it before.
 But, trust me, it’s actually very easy.
 You just layer ingredients in a pan (this is the pan that I use) and then cook it in an Instant Pot.

 I have tested this recipe using regular lasagna noodles (no boil/oven-ready) AND gluten-free noodles (after all, all of my recipes on the blog are gluten-free).
 I tested this recipe using Dellalo gluten-free lasagna noodles and it was so delicious!
 If you try a different brand, please leave a comment and I will be sure to include the brand in my recipe notes to help others!
 My husband (Roby) and son (Tony) ate the regular lasagna and they loved it too!
 Roby tried both versions and said they were both great (though he will always choose gluten over gluten-free).

 I hope you love this vegetarian lasagna!
 Excuse me, I mean, Indian vegetable lasagna!